Community Pharmacies' Impact on Patient Health Literacy

 It may be surprising that most adults have limited health literacy.
 Only 12% of U.S. adults are considered to have proficient health literacy, which is considered the ability to understand basic medical terms, health insurance terms, and to be able to correctly interpret a prescription label.
 Patients across all genders, ethnic groups, and education levels are labeled as having basic or below basic health literacy.

 Community pharmacies have the opportunity to improve health literacy through educating and building relationships with their patients.
 Often, a pharmacist is the last clinical professional a patient sees before taking their medication.
-This gives pharmacists the power to educate patients on theirtds_health_literacy_inline_image_600x400 medications and answer any questions that the patient might have.
+This gives pharmacists the power to educate patients on their medications and answer any questions that the patient might have.

 Interactions involving health literacy and health education can help prevent negative drug interactions, manage drug side effects, and improve medication adherence.
 When patients understand their medications, including their doctor’s instructions and potential side effects, they are more likely to take their medicine as prescribed.